crymscom/srganalytics-ios/docs/README.md

 Measurements are based on events emitted by the application and collected by TagCommander, comScore and NetMetrix.

-comScore will be soon discontinued and replaced with TagCommander, though.
-During a transition period, both solutions will coexist to ensure that measurements, currently performed entirely with comScore, will remain consistent after migration to the TagCommander service.

 The SRG Analytics library supports three kinds of measurements:

  * View events: Appearance of views (page views), which makes it possible to track which content is seen by users.
  * Hidden events: Custom events which can be used for measurement of application functionalities.
- * Stream playback events: Measurements for audio and video consumption.

-The library can be used independently, but also seamlessly integrates with our [SRG Media Player](https://github.com/SRGSSR/SRGMediaPlayer-iOS) and [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-ios) libraries:

-* When used in conjunction with the SRG Media Player library, media playback events are automatically tracked for media player controllers.
-Only basic measurement information is collected (type of the event, playback position, volume, etc.).
-Your application is responsible of providing other measurement information (e.g. title, duration, etc.), though.
-* When used in conjunction with the SRG Data Provider library as well, the additional SRG standard measurement information (title, duration, etc.) is automatically supplied, without any required work.
+ * Stream playback events: Audio and video consumption measurements for application using our [SRG Media Player](https://github.com/SRGSSR/SRGMediaPlayer-iOS).
+Additional playback information (title, duration, etc.) must be supplied externally.
+For application using our [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-ios) library, though, this process is entirely automated.

 ## Compatibility